tseli0s/Dotfiles/README.md

 # Information about my system (Make sure our distros are compatible !)
 Shell: ZSH

-Distribution: Fedora 36 GNOME
+Distribution: Arch Linux

-Kernel version: 5.17.11
+Kernel version: 5.15.55-2-lts
 # License
 All the files are licensed under the MIT License.